NGSolve/ngsHypre/README.md

 # ngsHypre

-Hypre - parallel AMG preconditioner interface to NGSolve
+This project provides an interface to the MPI-parallel solver package [Hypre](https://hypre.readthedocs.io/en/latest/)

 Installation: